Social sciences – classroom activities

 - If your classroom is often used for teaching a social science subject, create a display area about careers and training in the social sciences.

-- Allow students time to write in their learning and career plans about the skills they are learning in their subject.
+- Allow learners time to write in their learning and career plans about the skills they are learning in their subject.

-- Explore with students the interactive tools on this website, including Where to?, Subject Matcher, Skill Matcher and Jobs by Interest.
+- Explore with learners the interactive tools on this website, including Where to?, Subject Matcher, Skill Matcher and Jobs by Interest.

 - Find more information about social sciences-related industries on the Careers New Zealand website.